BaiGeiQiShi/RecoderAPI/README.md

 ## 4. Usage
-You should first checkout the bug in Catena4j
+You should first checkout the 105 bugs in Catena4j and then repair these 105 bugs
 ```
 # Checkout 105 bugs
 ./checkout_105.sh